Sunday, March 25, 2012

 By the way, not all of the responses in the table above are always inappropriate.
 There sometimes is a place for advice or a helpful opinion, but unless we take the time to hear our children's feelings first, advice comes too soon and it alienates our child from us.
 Before jumping in with advice, we need to ask our children if they want it.
 The most important thing for us to get is that primarily, our children just want to be heard.
 First and foremost they want evidence that they are not alone, that someone sees how they feel and cares about them.
 This makes more of a difference than all the advice in the world.

 Empathy blockers really muddy the connection between parents and children; they create detachment and distance, and they frustrate children's attempts to reach out.
 The more we use empathy blockers, the less our children are inclined to come to us with their feelings, the less they want to tell us about their lives and the less they want to listen to us.
 When we are concerned that our children don't listen to us, perhaps we need to take an honest look at how well we have listened to them.
-Listening is at the
+Listening is at the heart of connection.

 It is sad when blocked empathy diminishes our sense of closeness with each other, and particularly worrisome when our children feel lost or in some kind of trouble but don't turn to us for help.
 Our children's trust in us is a function of how safe they feel to open up to us without feeling manipulated, expected of, judged, put down or criticized.
 Listening is at the heart of connection, and if we can't listen well, we cease to be an influence in our children's lives.